autowarefoundation/open-ad-kit-docs/docs/start-guide/how-to-run-simulators/scenario-simulator/run-on-cloud-env.md

 TODO

-### 2. Create and run the scenario simulator on the cloud platform
+### 2. Set up a simulation on the cloud platform

 TODO

-### 3. Run and run the scenario simulator on the cloud platform
+### 3. Run the scenario simulator on the cloud platform

 TODO